MicrosoftDocs/memdocs/sccm/core/plan-design/configs/support-for-sql-server-versions.md

 ### SQL Server 2017: Standard, Enterprise

-You can use this version of SQL Server, with a minimum of [cumulative update version 2](https://support.microsoft.com/help/4052574), for the following sites:
+You can use this version with [cumulative update version 2](https://support.microsoft.com/help/4052574) or higher, as long as your cumulative update version is supported by the SQL lifecycle.
+This version of SQL can be used for the following sites:

 - A central administration site
 - A primary site